This is the second article in a series on making our very own calculator. This article is about prototyping and the verification of basic algorithms.

 After getting basic algorithms to work and to match the control values, I could verify successive changes to the code by quickly re-running the tests and spotting functional regressions.
 Such a verification setup made the development process faster and less error-prone.

-Finally, I iteratively rewrote the code, simplifying it into conceptually basic steps (no fancy C++ constructs!) so that we could write some kind of microcode that mimics it.
-The microcode will be for a simple processor we will design, and the design will greatly be influenced by the kind of operations and data structures (registers) we use in these basic algorithms.
+Finally, I iteratively rewrote the code, simplifying it into conceptually basic steps (no fancy C++ constructs!) so that we could write a microcode that mimics it.
+The microcode will be for a simple processor we will design, and the design will be greatly influenced by the kind of operations and data structures (registers) we use in these basic algorithms.

 Interesting Reads